 These claims have not been verified, but it is believed to have been the common usage for the berry by the people in Central America at the time.

-From Ahuacatl to Aguacate and Avocado
+From Ahuacatl to Aguacate to Avocado

 Rudolph Hass Purchases a Seedling

-Hass would later patent an avocado that had a purplish skin and smaller body than other varieties, making it easier to cultivate.
-Thus, the Hass avocado took the Californian market by storm in partnership with a nurseryman by the name of Harold Brokaw.
+Hass continued cultivating his avocados, and later patented an avocado that had a purplish skin when ripe, and smaller body than other varieties, making it easier to cultivate.
+Thus, the Hass Avocado took the Californian market by storm.

 California’s Cash Crop